 Sophos SG Appliances with SFOS

-As I said, it’s just a preview so you know what upcoming firmware releases could mean for your hardware.
+As I said, it’s just a preview so you know what upcoming firmware releases might mean for your hardware.
 This is not immediately a reason to buy new hardware.
-The hardware will continue to work and get security updates, but it will not get any new features.
-Sure, new features often bring more security, but that’s something you have to decide for yourself.
-From my point of view new is always better.
+The hardware will continue to work and will also get security updates, but will not get any new features.
+Sure, new features often bring more security, but that’s something everyone has to decide for themselves.
+From my point of view, new is always better.

-If you want to switch to current hardware, you get the new Firewall at half price for renewing a 1-year, 2-year or 3-year license (FullGuard, FullGuard Plus, EnterpriseGuard or EnterpriseGuard Plus).
-You can always find all the latest offers from Sophos on our promo page.
-Owners of an XG 85 or XG 105 will need to purchase at least a 2-year license to take advantage of this deal.
-This promotion is only applicable in the DACH region and can be used until 30.09.2020!
+If you want to switch to the latest hardware, you can renew a 1-year, 2-year or 3-year license (FullGuard, FullGuard Plus, EnterpriseGuard or EnterpriseGuard Plus) for half the price of a new firewall.
+However, owners of an XG 85 or XG 105 must purchase at least a 2-year license for this deal.
+This promo is only applicable in the DACH region and can be used until 30.09.2020!

-Incidentally, the end of March is also the end of Sophos’s financial year.
-Last September, new hardware was already announced.
-This will definitely not be available until the end of March.
-The promo empties the warehouses and brings in more sales.
-I don’t think the new hardware will be here in April, as it was two years ago, but we can definitely expect new hardware in 2020.
+Incidentally, the end of March also marks the end of Sophos’s fiscal year.
+New hardware was already promised last September.
+By the end of March, this will now certainly not come.
+The promo empties the warehouses and brings sales once again.
+I don’t think the new hardware will be here as early as April, as it was two years ago, but something will and must come in 2020.

-- When will version 18.5 be released?
-According to the current status as of the 18th February 2020, version 18.0 is still in beta and should be released in the next few weeks.
-So if Sophos is fast, v18.5 will not be released until late 2020 at the earliest.
-Anything else would surprise me very much.
+- When is version 18.5 coming?
+According to the current status as of February 14, 2020, version 18.0 is still in beta and should be released in the next few weeks.
+Thus, if Sophos is fast, v18.5 will come no earlier than the end of 2020.
+Anything else would be very surprising to me.

-- Which revision of the hardware do I have?
-Check the serial number of the appliance on this page to find out what revision you have: Check your hardware revision
+- What revision of hardware do I have?
+You can find out what revision you have by looking at the serial number of the appliance on this page: Check revision of your hardware.